flo-stilz/3D-Visual-Grounding-with-Transformers/README.md

 ## Results
 To reproduce our results we provide the following commands along with the results.
+The pretrained models should be in the outputs folder.

 <table>
     <col>